 “Humility does not mean you think less of yourself.
 It means you think of yourself less.” – Ken Blanchard

 To most of us in this culture, small is misunderstood.
-We have experienced it only as the state of not being big, not being enough, and not being free take up space (often due to others trying to be big).
+We have experienced it only as the state of not being big, not being enough, and not being able to take up space (often due to others trying to be big).
 Instead of thinking of small as the absence of bigness, I began to invite the true nature of small into my consciousness.

 I started observing within myself this presence of small and big.
 I spent time with the energy of big in my own consciousness and ego.
 I spent time with the presence of small, trying to set aside judgment about either, open to just observing how I am affected by them.
 Small seemed to silence my ego and nervous system, make it feel comfortable, content, loving, and gentle.
 It has simple needs that are easily fulfilled and enjoys silence.
 It does not seem to worry.
 Big I noticed in contrast, seemed to rile up my ego and make it feel excited, frantic, uncomfortable, loud, charged, needy, and harmful.

 In my spiritual life I came to understand and experience true ‘bigness’ as a kind of merging with something bigger than my individual self.
 I began to feel the unlimited nature of my soul joining with all things and losing itself in union.
 ‘Bigness’ of the individual continued to remain uncomfortable, as it seemed to always mean the oppression of others in some form I noticed – an unequal sharing of space, energy, and resources.
 I’ve never felt that everyone needs to have the same existence or way of being in the world, I know that is not the nature of things… but I was interested in how the presence of ‘big’ and ‘small’ affected me internally and others around me.
 I also felt the compassion and peace I experienced from the presence of ‘small’ was something I wanted to cultivate in my life.